spark-notebook/spark-notebook/docs/exploring_notebook.md

 ![code cell - edit mode](./images/code-cell.png)

-Once you've edited a cell, pressing **&tl;Ctrl&gt;-Enter** will execute the cell and display the result in the output field within the cell, right below the edit area.
+Once you've edited a cell, pressing **&lt;Ctrl&gt;-Enter** will execute the cell and display the result in the output field within the cell, right below the edit area.

 ![code cell - executed](./images/code-cell-executed.png)